nlevin11/skiGame/skier_game_design.md

 - When in the air after going off a jump, the skier can use the `W` & `S` keys or the up & down arrows to flip.
     - 10 points per flip.
 - The game is over when the skier hits an obstacle or does not land on their skis.
 - The score of each game equates to the in-game currency received.

-**COMMENTS**: Is the currency equal to the sum of each game's score?
-Can you have negative currency?
+For each point, the user recieves one piece of in-game currency

 - A shop to use currency received in-game to buy new gear - including headwear, jackets, pants, and skis.
     - These are cosmetic only.